Messrs. Glembay

 Messrs.
 Glembay: A Drama in Three Acts From the Life of One Agramer Patrician Family (Gospoda Glembajevi.
 Drama u tri čina iz života jedne agramerske patricijske obitelji) (Note: The adjective Agramer (agramerski) refers to Agram, an archaic name for Zagreb) is a play by the Croatian author Miroslav Krleža.
 The play is divided into three acts, dealing with the events and the rift within the Glembay family.
 Messrs.
 Glembay is the first of three plays in the Glembay cycle which includes the dramas In Agony and Leda.
 The drama is commonly performed in the standard repertoire of major theaters across Croatia, and it is considered a classic of Croatian literature.

-The play was adapted into a 1988 feature film The Glembays, directed by Antun Vrdoljak, and starring Mustafa Nadarević as Leone Glembay and Ena Begović as Baroness Castelli-Glembay.
+The play was adapted into a 1988 feature film The Glembays by Antun Vrdoljak, starring Mustafa Nadarević as Leone Glembay and Ena Begović as Baroness Castelli-Glembay.
 An English translation of Gospoda Glembajevi (The Glembays) is available in Harbors Rich in Ships: Selected Revolutionary Writings by Željko Cipriš.